finic-ai/doctran/README.md

 ## Doctransformers

 ### Extract
-Given any valid JSON schema, yses OpenAI function calling to extract structured data from a document.
+Given any valid JSON schema, uses OpenAI function calling to extract structured data from a document.

 ```python
 from doctran import ExtractProperty